 swimming is possible year round in either the outdoor or indoor pool!

 Over two floors.
 Four bedrooms: 1 x ground floor double, 1 x ground floor twin, 1 x double, 1 x twin.
 Ground floor shower with basin and WC.
 Bathroom with corner bath and WC.
 Open plan living area with kitchen and dining area.

 Electric central heating.
-Electric oven and hob, microwave, fridge/freezer, WiFi.
+Electric oven and hob, microwave, fridge/freezer.
+Independent WiFi from site.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and high chair available on request.
 Off road parking for 1 cars.
 Patio with furniture.
 One pet welcome free of charge.
 Sorry, no smoking.
 Note: Sorry, no washing machine.
 Resort laundry facilities available.